TeuxDeux

 Can I share tasks with others?

 No. TeuxDeux is purely personal and doesn’t support collaboration features.
 No shared lists, no assigning tasks to others, nothing.
-If you want to work with a team or family, you’ll need to use another tool.
+If you want to work with a team or family, you’ll need to use a different tool.

 Does TeuxDeux work offline?